 This would work equally well with any herb or other perennial you’d like to give a leg up this winter.
 In a more moderate zone, this kind of winter protection for sage probably wouldn’t be necessary, but our temps can dip to below zero in winter.
 Our weather also yo-yo’s betweeen freeze and thaw in May which is deadly to semi-woody and woody plants.

 An extra thermal layer of some light, organic material can really help prevent permanent damage to your beloved herbs.
 There are step by step instructions below.

 Build your DIY Winter Plant Protection

-Gather some vine strands, thinner willow whips or even some garden twine and weave a simple cage at the base of your teepee to hold in the leaves and any other organic material you want to put on for winter plant protection.
+- Gather some vine strands, thinner willow whips or even some garden twine and weave a simple cage at the base of your teepee.
+This will hold in the leaves and any other organic material you want to put on for winter plant protection.
 To learn how to weave a basket-type section, you can visit our post on making rustic vine baskets.
 Or wreaths, which is simpler but similar.

 Be sure to pull firmly but not too tightly as you weave so that the weave stays where you want it to but doesn’t suck in your tepee poles.
 You also want to be careful not be so forceful that you break a willow whip.
 If you do, just yank it out and use it for kindling.

 If you live in a place with high winds like I do, don’t make these unnecessarily tall.
 You need just enough height to get the winter plant protection job done.

 You could use other materials like tomato cages to create the same thing.
 I don’t buy tomato cages anymore because I grow so many tomatoes that cages aren’t economical…or really that effective come to think of it.